jonlipsky/LocalSemanticKernel/README.md

         modelId: "llama-3.2-3b-instruct:q4_k_m");
 ```

-To use `Local.SemanticKernel` with Kernel Memory for RAG scenarios, you need to add the following code to your `Program.cs` file:
+To use `LocalSemanticKernel` with Kernel Memory for RAG scenarios, you need to add the following code to your `Program.cs` file:

 ```csharp
 builder.Services.AddKernelMemory<MemoryServerless>(memoryBuilder =>